pabhd3/craft-pack-mule/README.md

 `No Recipes Showing`

 This probably means you don't have the carry capacity to craft any combination of recipes.
-The following inputs can handle Tier 10 of the task:
+The following inputs can handle Tier 10 of the task ( but does take a moment to calculate):

 ```
 What tier of the task are you on (1-10):
-3
+10
 Capacities (Slots, Materials, Mining, Fishing, Foods, Chopping, Bugs):
-1000 10000 10000 10000 10000 10000 10000
+100000 100000 100000 100000 100000 100000 100000
 ```

 `File: recipes.py`